 Type: Turret | Damage: Varies

 Set it up and let it shoot for you.
-Turrets are incredible for train defense - they never miss and never run out of ammo (until destroyed).
+Turrets are insane for train defense - they never miss and never run out of ammo (until destroyed).

 Where to find: Gunsmith (expensive), rare loot